 These consist of numerical reasoning, verbal reasoning, and logical reasoning assessments.
 (Cover all the bases with this comprehensive aptitude test pack).
 The following two steps of the application process are a telephone interview and an assessment center.

 At the assessment center, applicants are expected to do an interview, group activities, and in-tray exercises.
 Behavioral and personality testing will be conducted throughout the interview and questions will be focussed on assessing your technical knowledge.

-The objective of the test is to judge how well you react to real-life work situations.
+The objective of the pre-employment assessments is to judge how well you react to real-life work situations.
 The test consists of 100 questions, assessing 32 different workplace skills.

-SAP America are an American company with a parent organisation in Europe, known as SAP SE.
-During their hiring process, applicants are expected to complete series of aptitude tests including a situational judgment test (SJT), personality test, verbal assessment and mathematical reasoning test.
+SAP America is an American company with a parent organization in Europe, known as SAP SE.
+During their hiring process, applicants are expected to complete a series of aptitude tests including a situational judgment test (SJT), personality test, verbal assessment, and mathematical reasoning test.

 To prepare for this test as best as you can, (and save yourself money) you can try some bundle prep-pack such as this Bundle aptitude test pack which will bring you up to speed with various skills.

 So, there you have it, your golden ticket to getting a job for one of America’s top tech firms!